anonymous-3/Topic-Dependency-Models/README.md

 # Topic-Dependency-Models
-A prototype for Topic Dependency Models as described in ....
+A prototype for Topic Dependency Models as described in the LAK submission